geoont26/geomodont/README.md

 4. (Optional) Fire up the **HermiT** or **Pellet** reasoner inside Protégé to execute and review the conceptual validation rules.

 ---
+### synthetic test
+The file test.owl presents a simple example on how to use geomodont to verify inforamtion of a geological model.

+If:
+- G is an Intrusive Magmatic Unit
+- Outer G is Magmatic Intrusive Outer Surface
+- Outer G  is Boundary-of  G

+- E is an Erosion Surface
+- Outer G interrupts E (Boundary/Boundary Topological Relation)

+- U is an Elementary Depositional Unit
+- H is a Stratigraphic Horizon
+- H is ChronoTop of U

+Then:
+- G is younger than U  (Unit/Unit Age Relation)

 ## 📂 Repository Structure
 ```text